espocrm/documentation/docs/development/custom-buttons.md

 An action item next to the edit button.

 An example for the *Lead* entity type.
+Menu items defined in the `Global.json` file will be applied for all entity types.

 ### Definition